thunder/thunder-distribution/docs/developer-guide/setup.md

 You can uninstall modules by going to your site page `admin/modules`, or by clicking on `Extend` in the menu at the top and then by clicking on `Uninstall` tab.
 Here you can search for the module by entering the name in the filter box at the top.
-To uninstall a module, select the checkbox next to it, scroll to the bottom and click `Uninstall`.
+To uninstall a module, select the checkbox next to it, scroll to the bottom, and click `Uninstall`.
 You might be warned that another module needs to be uninstalled because it depends on the module that you want to remove.
 By clicking on `continue`, Thunder will take care of that.